Fiveable

 Biofilms are complex microbial communities that pose significant challenges in healthcare settings.
 These resilient structures consist of microorganisms embedded in a self-produced matrix, making them highly resistant to conventional treatments.

 Plasma-based approaches offer promising solutions for biofilm removal and prevention.
-By generating and altering surface properties, plasma treatments can effectively combat biofilms, providing a multi-faceted approach to address this persistent problem in medical environments.
+By generating reactive species and altering surface properties, plasma treatments can effectively combat biofilms, providing a multi-faceted approach to address this persistent problem in medical environments.

 Biofilm composition and structure